Fuji GS645: Models

-All three models take photographs in portrait orientation, have a rangefinder focusing mechanism, and include a built-in battery powered light meter.
+All three models take photographs in portrait orientation and include a built-in battery powered light meter.
 They also can accept either 120 or 220 film.
 All models have a fully mechanical operation, meaning they can be used without a battery.
+Only the GS645 and GS645S have rangefinder focusing mechanisms, while the GS645W can only be used with zone focus.

 The cameras have received some criticism for their fragility, though their form factor and the quality of the lenses has received praise.